Coder0100001/Unblock-Everything/README.md

 9. Go to your Chromebook settings
 10. Click “VPN”.
 11. Find and choose the “US CABBAGE” network.
 (Note: you may not be abl to connect immediatly as the vpn is still processing your account please wait 5 to 10 minutes and repeat this step if this is the case)
+12. You are done, but you will need to reconnect to the VPN every time you close your chromebook.

 Final Notes:
 1. Do not close the killed tab.
 The tab will forever reload, ignore this.